20% off your first purchase with code: SHOP24

 Pod Arrangement

 This set up involves arranging your students in small groups.
-This can be done by placing their desks together in "pods" or using small round or square tables.
+This can be done by placing their desks together in small clusters or “pods” or by using small round or square tables.

-• Easy for teacher to move between groups
+• Easy for the teacher to move between groups

 • Encourages small group discussions and collaboration